nus-cs2103-AY2021S2/tp/docs/team/tashawan23.md

     unless specified by the user.

 * **New Feature**: Added the ability to find tasks due before a certain deadline.
-  * What it does: Allows the user to view list of tasks with deadlines before a specified date.
+  * What it does: Allows the user to view list of tasks with deadlines before the provided date.
 (Pull Requests: [\#153](https://github.com/AY2021S2-CS2103T-W14-3/tp/pull/153))
   * Justification: This feature improves the product significantly because a user can conveniently search for tasks that are due soon or due before a specified date to ensure that these tasks are completed on time.
   * Highlights: The implementation was challenging as task deadlines have to be compared using a predicate that compares deadlines as a LocalDate.